Your Questions Answered About Two Years Of Full Time Motorhome Travelling

 On the other hand, during the busy summer season, many camping grounds are full, particularly in the popular areas, such as coastal Croatia.

 As mentioned, it’s illegal to wild camp in Croatia, so we chose to use camping grounds rather than risk high fines.
 They offered showers (some good, some not so), toilet blocks, black and grey water dumping points and electricity.
-We were there near the end of the high season in August 2017, and had some trouble finding a vacancy if we hadn’t booked ahead.
+We were there near the end of the high season in August 2017, and had some trouble finding a vacancy as we hadn’t booked ahead.

 What is the General Cost of Travel?